iBast/BastienMunck_P5_20210420/README.md

 * Rename config/config.php.exemple to config/config.php
 * Edit this file using your information (from line 30)
 * use "blog_P5.sql" file to set up the database
-* You can also deploy the web site on cPanel using the file .cpanel.yml